- Pets and Animals»

 Arthroscopy is a procedure that allows the doctor to look inside the joint for signs of trouble.
 At the same time, biopsy material from tissue lining the joint can be collected to test for cancer or to see if a defective immune system is the culprit.

 Over the years a number of drugs and supplements have been approved and put on the market, helping to relieve the pain that animals with joint disease suffer.
-And, there are others that talk a good story, but that haven't been completely accepted by the scientific community.
+And, there are others that talk a good story, but some of which haven't been completely accepted by the scientific community.

 The nutraceuticals glucosamine and chondroitin have provided positive results in helping to relieve joint pain.
 They’re available from your vet or pet supply store in the form of supplements and treats.
 Many pet food manufacturers add them to their foods.